-Donuts are a popular wedding favor because they can easily be boxed and at the ready for guests to take as they leave.
-Don’t be surprised if many of your guests opt to enjoy them on the bus ride back to their hotel or during the afterparty!Continue to 3 of 16 below.
+Donuts are a popular wedding favor because they can easily be boxed and at the ready, for guests to take as they leave.
+Don’t be surprised if many of your guests opt to enjoy them on the bus ride back to their hotel or during the afterparty!Continue to 2 of 15 below.

 Luggage Tags for a Destination Wedding

 If your pup is serving as your ring bearer or flower girl or your four-legged friend can’t attend your wedding, honor them with a dog treat bar.
-Guests can take treats for their own pups as they leave for the night.Continue to 6 of 15 below.
+Guests can take treats for their pups as they leave for the night.Continue to 6 of 15 below.

 Flip Flops or Flats

 Treat the ladies at your reception to a night of no heels!
 Have a basket of sandals near the dance floor so guests can kick off their uncomfortable shoes and dance the night away in comfort.
 An even more elegant option?
 Have Rescue Flats on offer.
 Rescue Flats arrive in a box that looks fabulous on display, and each box includes a variety of sizes.Continue to 7 of 15 below.

 Koozies are a classic, particularly for Southern weddings!
 Offer koozies to guests during cocktail hour.
 They will be popular with guests enjoying beer or soda, and you can even present your bartender with personalized stemless wine glasses so everyone has a unique piece for their drink at your wedding and beyond.Continue to 8 of 15 below.